Supported editions for this feature: Enterprise; Education and Enterprise for Education. Compare your edition

-Set up rules to require a S/MIME signature and S/MIME encryption
+Set up rules to require S/MIME

 You can set up compliance and routing rules that require that outgoing messages be signed and encrypted using S/MIME.